Jeff Woolgar

 The dates quoted above are puzzling as it has been stated that the earliest datestamps recorded on two of these postal stationery cards is days earlier than the issue date.
 However, these may have been cancelled by favour, or the official approval was anticipated.

-Printed one side only in vermillion with 'Staatsdrukkerij te velde, Machadodorp, Z-A. R.' ('State printing office in the field, Machadodorp, South African Republic') at lower left, on a thinker board that usual.
+Printed one side only in vermillion with 'Staatsdrukkerij te velde, Machadodorp, Z.-A. R.' ('State printing office in the field, Machadodorp, South African Republic') at lower left, on a thinker board than usual.
 The size of these postcards is, 120mm x 91mm therefore the same height but shorter in the width than the standard size of most other postal stationery cards issued by the South African Republic.

 As we do not know the first name(s) of Heer H. Henning it is challenging to find him in later Government published Papers.
 The only H. Henning who received a gratuity from Transvaal Colony is recorded below.